senaite/senaite2.com/docs/sample_sepcifications.md

 Now it is time to apply the *Analysis Specification* to a Sample.
 Navigate to the listing of all Samples and copy one of the existing Samples.

-Add the new created *Analysis Specification* in the corresponding field and press the *Save* button when you are done.
+Add the new created *Analysis Specification* in the corresponding field.
+Also make sure that there are *no manual result ranges* set for the selected Analyses in the *Add form* from the previous examples, because they would take precedence over the *Analysis Specifications* set in the Sample.
+Press the *Save* button when you are done.

 ![Add Sample with Specification](/screenshots/add_sample_with_specification.png "Add Sample with Specification")